My Martial Arts Refuge

 I don't know how I'd do all this without having my martial arts refuge, I really don't.

 How does martial arts training help you cope with the stresses in your life?
 Is the mat or dojo YOUR refuge?
-What positive effects did you see from your training?
+What positive effects did you see from your training during the hard times?
+Is there a point where you just have to take a complete break?
 Let us know in the comments!